 All infectious diseases and conditions defined as of national or state importance must be reported list.
 Reports for potential agents of bioterrorism and some conditions must be reported immediately.
 Other diseases must be reported within 4 days.
 Some conditions require sending a specimen to the Biological Laboratory for confirmation or analysis.

-The Division of Infectious Disease and Epidemiology collects and analyzes reports of infectious disease cases in the state to identify outbreaks and/or cases of note to alert the public and health provider community of actions that should be taken to control the spread of disease.
+The Center for Acute Infectious Disease Epidemiology collects and analyzes reports of infectious disease cases in the state to identify outbreaks and/or cases of note to alert the public and health provider community of actions that should be taken to control the spread of disease.